elicia4/linux_notes/git-tips.md

    bisect good`, if it's bad, type `git bisect bad`.
 Eventually you will find the bad one and find out which code needs to be fixed.

+1. Imagine you're working on a `feature` branch that has many different commits, and you're ready to merge it with the `main` branch.
+But all these commit messages are kind of pointless and it would be better if there was just one commit message.
+You can do it with:

+    ```sh
+    git rebase --interactive
+    ```
+   That will pull up a file with commits and commands before them, such as `pick`.
+If you want to use that commit, you keep `pick`.
+If you want to change a message, use `reword`.
+You can combine everything into that original commit with `squash`.
+Once you save it, another file will pop up prompting you to update that commit message.
+It will be a combination of all the commit messages that you squashed.
+You can also use `fixup` instead of `squash`.
+The difference between them is that during the rebase, the `squash` operation will prompt you to combine the messages of the original and the `squash` commit, whereas the `fixup` operation will keep the original message and discard the message from the `fixup` commits.

+   To be even more productive with your `squash`es and `fixup`s, you can use them as flags when making commits on your branch:

+    ```sh
+    git commit --fixup <commit-id>
+    git commit --squash <commit-id>
+    ```

+   So that when you do a `rebase` after:

+    ```sh
+    git commit -i -autosquash
+    ```

+   It can handle all the squashing automatically.

+1. Another useful tool is `git hooks`.
+Whenever you perform an operation with `git`, like a `commit`, it creates an event, and hooks allow you to run some code either before or after that event happens.
+If you look into the hidden `.git` directory, inside of there you'll see many different scripts that can be configured to run when different events in `git` happen.
+For instnace, you can run tests before a commit happens.

+1. Let's imagine you have a remote repository on GitHub and a local version that you've been making changes to, but things haven't been going too well, and you just want to go back to the original state in the remote repo.
+First, do `fetch` from a remote repo:

+    ```sh
+    git fetch origin
+    ```

+   Then to overwrite your local code with the remote code (your local changes will be lost **FOREVER**):

+    ```sh
+    git reset --hard origin/master
+    ```

+   If you're still left with some random untracked files or build artifacts here and there, use the `clean` command to remove those files as well:

+    ```sh
+    git clean -df
+    ```

+1. If you recently switched out of a branch and forgot its name, you can switch back to your previous branch with:

+    ```sh
+    git checkout -
+    ```